How I Use Autodesk Sketchbook to Plan Paintings or Changes to Paintings

-Sketchbook Pro is a great tool for quickly planning changes to a painting in progress, and it’s free. 🙂
+Sketchbook Pro is a great tool for quickly planning changes to a painting in progress,

 It can be a bit overwhelming to get started, but luckily for us, you only need a handful of features to use it as a time-saving planning tool.
 This video introduces the small set of features I use in my planning process, so you can get started quickly without having to go through a lot of features you don’t need.

 You can skip directly to the section that applies to the device you plan to use.
 I am demonstrating in the Mac/iOS environment, but there are only very minor differences in the Windows/Android environment, so you should be able to follow along regardless of the device you are using.